grab/engineering-blog/_posts/2017-12-08-grabbing-growth-a-growth-hacking-story.md

 **Disrupt or be disrupted** - that was exactly the spirit in which the Growth Hacking team was created this year (also a Grab principle that is recognised on the [2017 CNBC Disruptor 50 list](https://www.cnbc.com/2017/05/16/the-2017-cnbc-disruptor-50-list-of-companies.html)).
 This was a deliberate decision to nurture our scrappy DNA, and ensure that we had a dedicated space to experiment and enable intelligent risk-taking.

 Focusing on initiatives with the highest impact to unlock exponential scaling, our lean and nimble Growth Hacking team tackles challenges considered either too niched or high-risk by business teams.
-We do this by delivering *growth loops* to Grab, with the ultimate aim to outserve our 68 million customers across the region.
+We do this by delivering *growth loops* to Grab, with the ultimate aim to outserve our 68 million consumers across the region.

 *What is a growth loop?*